jaipandya/SublimeTutor/tutorial/chapter_2.md

 Editing text
 =============

-In this module we'll learn all the important quick editing actions that Sublime text supports.
-This would include indenting blocks, inserting line, deleting words, upper case / lower case transforming, bubbling lines up and down joining lines and much more.
-Tighten your gears, this is going to be an interesting module!
+In this module we'll learn some important quick editing actions supported by Sublime Text.
+This would include indenting blocks, inserting line, deleting words, upper case / lower case transforming, bubbling lines up and down, joining lines and much more.
+Fasten your belts, this is going to be an interesting module!

 Let's move to the first unit.